 Another thing I like about Open Table is they email you the reservation and follow up later asking for a review.
 From my experience, I don’t continue to receive a lot of spam emails from them moving forward.

 I wish this were something many other companies would take note of because I feel like I spend too much time unsubscribing to email lists that don’t provide much value.

 If you want to sample a taste of Morimoto Asia but can’t get a reservation or don’t have time for a full sit-down meal, try the Street Food option outside.

 You can order at the exterior walk-up window and dine in the outdoor seating area.
 There is also the option to take it to go if you are heading back to your resort or home.

 Here is a dish I had recently that I loved.
 It was so large that I couldn’t have possibly thought about finishing it.
-There’s a full look at the menu and a few more items for the street food option here.

 As common with most of the restaurants at Disney Springs, Morimoto Asia has a third option for dining called the Forbidden Lounge.
 This part of the establishment is intended for sushi, bites, and late-night dining.